Menu

 Year 5 - Autumn

-This project teaches children about colour theory by studying the colour wheel and exploring mixing tints, shades and tones.
-They learn about significant landscape artworks and features of landscapes before using this knowledge to create landscape paintings.
+This essential skills and knowledge project teaches children about colour theory by studying tints, shades and tones.
+They learn about the features of landscapes before using this knowledge to create landscape paintings.

 Year 5 - Autumn